 BiQ’s Content Intelligence is here for your rescue.

 Solution: You can easily insert hundreds of your site’s URL and their main keywords to have all the places that need optimization presented to you.
-Just start with entering your target URL and keyword in the search box.
+Just start with entering your target keyword and URL if you have the article published.

 You will be returned with a comprehensive that’ll look like this.